pyguides

 • Clearer tracebacks when exceptions occur inside comprehensions and generators.

 For example, calling a function with the wrong number of arguments now produces a message that explicitly states what was expected versus what was provided, with improved formatting for keyword arguments.
+This kind of precision saves developers from counting parameters manually when a mismatch occurs:

 def greet(name, greeting="Hello"):